j-hannes/snap-tutorial/README.md

 resource](http://stackoverflow.com/questions/1012573/getting-started-with-haskell),
 but also the [WikiBook about Haskell](http://en.wikibooks.org/wiki/Haskell) is very well written.
-If you still have problem with Haskell's type class system (Functor, Applicative Functors, Monads, Monoids, Arrows, ...)
-I can strongly recommend the [Typclassopedia article](http://www.haskell.org/haskellwiki/Typeclassopedia).
+If you still have problem with Haskell's type class system (Functors, Applicative Functors, Monads, Monoids, Arrows, etc.) I can highly recommend the [Typclassopedia article](http://www.haskell.org/haskellwiki/Typeclassopedia).